mezoni/peg/README.md

 ### What is buffering of input data

+Buffering does not mean accumulating parsing results, buffering means accumulating input data.
 Buffering is a way to ensure that sufficient input data is available.
 At the same time, buffering solves two tasks:
 1. Accumulation of sufficient input data to perform parsing by expression
-2. Caching input data for backtracking if expression parsing fails
+2. Caching the input data parsed by the previous expression for backtracking if parsing of the previous expression fails

+This is necessary because the data comes in chunks in the stream.

 Accumulation of sufficient input data is a fairly simple task.
 All expressions in this sense are self-sufficient and cope with this work themselves.